star-hengxing/libuipc/docs/tutorial/geometry.md

     Here, `TA.topo().is_shared()` will return `True`, because we don't modify the topology, so the topology of `foo` and `bar` is still shared.

-Such a design minimizes the geometry memory usage.
+Such a design minimizes the geometry memory usage and offloads users' concern about the geometry copy cost.

 !!!Warning
     Be careful when you create a view of a geometry, Always use a const view if you don't want to modify the data to gain higher performance.